 How to Debone Baby Back Ribs After Cooking

-- Cover your baby back ribs with aluminum foil after adding one-half cup of liquid.
-You can use a domestic beer or even cola.
+Step-7: Cover your baby back ribs with aluminum foil after adding one-half cup of liquid.
+You can use domestic cola.
 Then, keep cooking for another one or two hours using 300o temperature.

 - Follow the same steps to remove the membrane.